📨 The Latest Go-To Newsletter: 🍽️ The Go-To Dinner Club

 Medical trainees continue to face significant mental health concerns, with numerous studies revealing high rates of mental distress among medical students and a stigma that stops them from getting help.
 Run for Joy seeks to combat this stigma and support the mental wellness of healthcare trainees.

-Who Does Run for Joy 5K support?
+Who does the Run for Joy 5K support?

 All proceeds from the 5K event will go to Run for Joy, Inc, a charitable organization helping finance mental health initiatives and providing support for those needing mental health services.